Gallo-Roman villa of Orbe-Boscéaz: Description

-On the site of Boscéaz, five pavilions protect the largest site of Roman mosaic in Switzerland.
-These mosaics decorated a vast Roman villa built between the first and the third century AD, including private baths and a temple dedicated to Mithra.
+At Boscéaz is the largest collection of Roman Mosaics in Switzerland which decorated a vast Roman villa built around 160 AD.
+It included private baths and a temple dedicated to Mithras.

-The first known mosaics are discovered in 1841., the Triton and the Labyrinth mosaics in 1845 (the latter is reburied the same year, then rediscovered in 1930), the Divinities mosaic in 1862, the laurel leaves mosaic in 1863 (reburied and rediscovered several times up to 1925), and the Mosaic of Achilles on the island of Skyros, discovered in 1993, is undergoing restoration.
-The first scientific excavations are conducted only in 1896, and the site is classified as an historical monument in 1900.
-In 1976, aerial photographs show the plan and the extent of the villa, with a residential part was more than 200 meters long.
+The first mosaics were discovered in 1841, the Triton and the Labyrinth mosaics in 1845 (the latter was reburied the same year, then rediscovered in 1930), the Divinities mosaic in 1862, the laurel leaves mosaic in 1863 (reburied and rediscovered several times up to 1925), and the Mosaic of Achilles on the island of Skyros, discovered in 1993, is undergoing restoration.
+The first scientific excavations were conducted only in 1896, and the site was classified as an historical monument in 1900.
+In 1976, aerial photographs showed the plan and the extent of the villa, with a residential part more than 200 m long.

 Between 1986 and 2004, the villa was a field school for students in archaeology of université de Lausanne.
 These excavations allowed the study of the whole residential part of the domain (including the discovery of the ninth mosaic, now being restored).
 They also allowed to determine that the site was occupied since the Neolithic, but also during the Bronze Age and the Iron Age.

 The whole site is classified by the Swiss Inventory of Cultural Property of National and Regional Significance.
-A welcome center houses a scale model of the villa, an introduction video and a shop.
+A welcome centre houses a scale model of the villa, an introduction video and a shop.

+Presentation of the mosaics

+Nine floor mosaics are known, eight of which are currently open to the public.
+Most of these pavements have been preserved in their original locations.
+The numbering used today is the same as in the guidebook written by Victorine von Gonzenbach in 1974, then in the archaeological guide published in 1997.